maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 </style>
 ```

 In this example we can see, that we have a lot less custom CSS code in the `style` block, but instead we explicitly import all the classes we need to style our HTML.
-We're utilizing the [node-sass-magic-importer](https://github.com/maoberlehner/node-sass-magic-importer) custom `node-sass` importer in order to being able to import only the CSS classes we actually need.
+We're utilizing the [node-sass-magic-importer](https://github.com/maoberlehner/node-sass-magic-importer) custom `node-sass` importer in order to being able to **import only the CSS classes we actually need**.

 In the HTML code we can see, that there are occasions where we might have to combine multiple CSS classes like `teaserList` and `PageHome__teaserList` for example.
 Keep in mind that this approach can lead to specificity problems.
 In this example we're solving any kind of specificity issues by using the `scoped` attribute on the style block for the custom styles of the component but not on the block where we're importing the generic CSS classes.
 By scoping the component styles, we're also raising their specificity as a side effect, so the custom component styles will always win against the generic styles (as long as you're keeping the specificity of the generic classes as low as possible), which is usually what we want to achieve.